ODIM-Project/ODIM/README.md

        $ cd ODIM/build/cert_generator
       ```

-    > NOTE: `ODIM/build/cert_generator` contains the automated scripts to        generate the resource aggregator and GRF plugin TLS and Kafka TLS  certificates.
+    > NOTE: `ODIM/build/cert_generator` contains the automated scripts to generate the TLS certificates for the resource aggregator, the GRF plugin and Kafka.

    b.
-Use the following command to generate the resource aggregator and the      GRF plugin certificates.
+Use the following command to generate certificates for the resource aggregator, the GRF plugin, and the URP.
 Provide FQDN as a command-line argument.
       ```
       $ ./generate_odimra_cert.sh <FQDN>
       ```